-Note that other approaches to data assimilation for non-linear tides might be worth considering.
-For example, one could develop the tangent-linear equations for the time domain problem and retain the coupling between constitutents (e.g., between M_2 and M_4) throughout the assimilation.
-Such an approach would be considerably more involved than the frequency domain scheme we pursue here.
+Note that other approaches to data assimilation for nonlinear tides might be worth considering.
+For example, one could develop the tangent-linear equations for the time domain problem and retain the coupling between constituents (e.g., between M_2 and M_4) throughout the assimilation.
+Such an approach would be more involved considerably than the frequency domain scheme we pursue here.